anonwins/monero-block-scanner-php/README.md

 $key_derivation = new MoneroKeyDerivation();

-// Derive keys from 25-word mnemonic
+// Recover wallet keys from your 25-word mnemonic
 $keys = $key_derivation->derive_keys_from_mnemonic($mnemonic);

 if (!isset($keys['error'])) {